nhansen/SVanalyzer/docs/svrefine.rst

     --regions <path to a BED file of regions>
         Specify a BED file of regions to be investigated for structural variants in the assembly (i.e., the query fasta file).
-(Required).
+(Optional).

     --ref_fasta <path to reference multi-fasta file>
         Specify the path to a multi-fasta file containing the sequences used as reference in the MUMmer alignment.
-If not specified on the command line, the script uses the reference path obtained by parsing the delta file's first line.
+(Optional: If not specified, the script will use the reference path obtained by parsing the delta file's first line).

     --query_fasta <path to query multi-fasta file>
         Specify the path to a multi-fasta file containing the sequences used as the query in the MUMmer alignment.
-If not specified on the command line, the script uses the query path obtained by parsing the delta
+(Optional: If not specified, the script uses the query path obtained by parsing the delta file's first line).

     --outvcf <path to which to write a new VCF-formatted file>
         Specify the path to which to write a new VCF file containing the